So you’re interested in Aeonium propagation, the unusual succulent plant genus hailing from the Canary Islands.

 At this point, water liberally and allow the well-draining soil to dry to the touch two inches down before following the normal watering routine for that species.

 Propagating Through Division or Stem (Branching Species)

 This is a more advanced technique that only works on branching species.
 It is best done during a planned repotting to cause minimal stress to the mother plant.

 Once you’ve removed the plant from its container, check for an outlying branch that leads directly into the taproot.

 Using a sharp, sterile knife, gently start cutting from where the stem meets the taproot straight down.

 The goal is to cut only a sliver of the taproot directly connected to that stem without damaging other branches or the rest of the taproot.

-Plant this cutting in a fresh pot, following the same soil and watering methods as you would if using cuttings.
+Plant this cutting in a fresh pot, following the same soil and watering methods used with Aeonium cuttings.

 Propagating Through Seeds (Non-Branching Species)